SpaceRangerWes/SpaceRangerWes.github.io/_posts/2016-10-31-Dependency-Management-with-Maven.md

 Maven is a build automation tool that defines how a Java project should be built and the dependencies on which the project relies.
 If you would like to learn about Maven, I highly recommend their tutorial [What is Maven?](https://maven.apache.org/what-is-maven.html).
 With that said, this is not a post about the beginning tutorials of using Maven.
 I'm more interested in the organization of project dependencies in large enterprise Java projects.

 When I first started at Cerner, I wanted to learn about data science, distributed computing, Hadoop, Apache Spark, and ad-hoc, real-time big data analytics.
 Over the course of five months, I've somehow ended up taking care of dependency trees.
 It all started when we wanted to upgrade our version of the Cloudera Hadoop Distribution from 5.4.4 to 5.5.2.
-If you are anything like me, you're thinking "Oh, I'll have this out in an iteration easy.
-What could go wrong with a 0.1 version upgrade?!"
+If you are anything like me, you're thinking "_Oh, I'll have this out in an iteration easy.
+What could go wrong with a 0.1 version upgrade?!_"

 Many things, idiot.